 - improved physical and mental health

-Conversely, there are often difficulties seen when AAC is not introduced.
+Conversely, there are often difficulties without AAC.

 People who use AAC say that, prior to having a communication system, they experienced: